 ~ Companies in the business of selling eggs use terms like “free range” and “cage free” to make people feel better about buying eggs.
 But most of these hens endure lives just as bleak.

-~ As with Little Rhody, chicks from “free range or cage free” farms are typically purchased from the same hatcheries where male chicks are killed in horrific ways.
+~ Chicks from “free range or cage free” farms are typically purchased from the same hatcheries where male chicks are killed in horrific ways.

 ~ Most hens are subjected to beak mutilation due to crowded conditions and periodic starvation.